-We know that media stories can have a huge impact on people's mental health, prompting them to start conversations, seek help and support each other.
+We know that media stories can have a massive impact on people's mental health, prompting them to start conversations, seek help and support each other.

 That's why we hold the Mind Media Awards, to recognise and celebrate the best representations of mental health across TV, radio, print and online.

-This year, in place of our usual event, we're taking a look back at the lifetime of the awards and celebrating some of the stories which have helped to shape everyone's understanding of mental health.
+This year, in place of our usual event, we're looking back at the lifetime of the awards and celebrating some of the stories that have helped shape everyone's understanding of mental health.

 Our judges and shortlist panels were blown away by the record number of entries from those with personal experience of mental health problems.

-Recent polling carried out for Mind showed that people believe journalists have more influence over public attitudes to mental health than politicians do.
+Recent polling for Mind showed that people believe journalists have more influence over public attitudes to mental health than politicians.
 Where negative coverage can have a devastating effect on people's lives, accurate, positive portrayals of mental health can be a lifeline.

 Julia Lamb, Media Engagement and Awards Manager, explains why we hold the Media Awards and have done for over 20 years.